pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 ## Tools required

 **Notes**:
 * The Vantac MPM Lite module most likely already has the USB Bootloader flashed on it.
 You can directly use the [upload via USB](#upload-via-usb) method.
+Early modules' bootloader was however not booting everytime, if this is the case you need to upgarde it.
 * The latest jumper modules have an integrated FTDI appearing as a CP2102 device on the computer.
 You therefore don't need the FTDI adapter below and don't need to open your module to flash it.

 | **3.3V USB-TTL Adapter** | **4-pin Serial Programming Header** |